unboundedsystems/adapt/docs/getting_started.md

 ## System requirements

-You'll need a system that has Docker installed and running.
+You'll need a Linux system that has Docker installed and running.

-## Setup
+## Setup Adapt and an example app

+1. Run a NodeJS container

+    To keep everything self contained and easy to try out, we'll do everything inside of containers.

+    ```
+    docker network create minikube
+    docker run --rm -it --network minikube -v/var/run/docker.sock:/var/run/docker.sock unboundedsystems/node-testimg bash
+    ```

 1. Log into NPM